 Packing List +

 Please pack light!
-Due to the size of the planes on the internal charter flights between Read more
+Due to the size of the planes on the internal charter flight to Read more

 Please pack light!

-Due to the size of the planes on the internal charter flights between lodges, the maximum baggage allowance is 10kg (22 pounds) per person check-in and 5kg (11 pounds) of carry-on per person.
+Due to the size of the planes on the internal charter flight to Karawari, the maximum baggage allowance is 10kg (22 pounds) per person check-in and 5kg (11 pounds) of carry-on per person.
 Large, hard sided suitcases are not permitted on charter aircraft and it is not possible to buy extra weight if the charter is full.
 The dimensions of the main bag should not be more than 35cm x 81cm or 14 inches x 32 inches and will be carried in the cargo pod.
 Therefore, please use soft sided luggage/duffel bags.
+We highly suggest you pack as light as possible.
+However, if you cannot get your bag under 22lbs limit for the internal charter flight, we suggest that you bring a smaller soft-sided bag (such as a backpack or duffel bag) that you can use for your stay in Karawari.
+The main bags can be stored safely at Rondon Ridge as you will be returning there as well.

 Please include your name and address on the inside of the bag, and on a luggage tag on the handle.
 Be sure to pack your personal medication, airline tickets, passport, binoculars, camera, and other essential items in your carry-on bag.
 You will want a day pack for field trips – this makes an ideal carry-on.
 Please reconfirm your airline’s baggage weight and size restrictions about a week or so before departure.